 According to GASB No. 34, all general capital assets and the long-term liabilities are recorded only in the accompanying statement of net position.
 The measurement focusses and the basis of accounting used in the accompanying GWFS differ significantly from the measurement focus and basis of accounting used in the preparation of the accompanying GFFS.
-Therefore, the accompanying GFFS include reconciliations, as detailed in the accompanying table of contents, to better identify the relationship between the GWFS and the GFFS
+Therefore, the accompanying GFFS include reconciliations, as detailed in the accompanying table of contents, to better identify the relationship between the GWFS and the GFFS.

 The accompanying GFFS are reported using the current financial resources measurement focus (flow of current financial resources) and the modified accrual basis of accounting.
-Accordingly, the accompanying statement of revenues, expenditures and changes in fund balances - governmental funds, reports changes in the amount of financial resources available in the near future as result of transactions and events of the fiscal year reported.
+Accordingly, the accompanying statement of revenues, expenditures, and changes in fund balances - governmental funds, reports changes in the number of financial resources available soon as result of transactions and events of the fiscal year reported.

 Therefore, revenues are generally recognized as soon as they are both measurable and available.
-Revenues are considered to be available when they are collectible within the current fiscal year or soon enough thereafter to pay liabilities of the current fiscal year.
-For this purpose, the Municipality generally considers most revenues to be available if collected within 90 days after June 30, 2019, except for property taxes for which the availability period is 60 days.
-Revenue sources not meeting this availability criterion or collected in advance are recorded as deferred inflows of resources at June 30, 2019.
+Revenues are available when they are collectible within the current fiscal year or soon enough thereafter to pay liabilities of the current fiscal year.
+For this purpose, the Municipality generally considers most revenues to be available if collected within 90 days after June 30, 2020, except for property taxes for which the availability period is 60 days.
+Revenue sources not meeting this availability criterion or collected in advance are recorded as deferred inflows of resources on June 30, 2020.